 As a business owner, when talking about models, you are talking about financial models.
-The type of financial model that shows you where your business is going to be in five years time.
-The type of financial model that helps you raise capital (also read, Funding Your Dreams).
+The type of model that shows you where your business is going to be in five years time.
+The type of model that helps you raise capital (also read, Funding Your Dreams), understand working capita requirements and when you will need funding to grow your business.
+A financial model is an illustration of your vision for your business – and a working tool that continually needs to be updated.
+Whether you want to minimise your expenses, understand how or even where your business needs to grow or simply report on financials, an operational financial model is a key to unlocking business value.

 A Financial Model isn’t static either.
 It changes with the business, with moving markets and with new products and customers.
 It should be continuously updated.
-This also helps the entrepreneur to assess whether their forecast became reality (and if it was vastly different, to understand where the error in the modelling process is).
+This also helps the entrepreneur to assess whether their forecast became reality and if it was vastly different, to understand where the error in the modelling process is.
+All of this aids business understanding – a model is both a vision for a business and also a reflection of its current reality.

 Most importantly for an entrepreneur, a Financial Model shows actual CASH FLOW.
 Cash is King, and a business can only survive on actual cash flow (not cash which may or may not materialize in a few months time).
 An entrepreneur needs to ensure that their cash is always sufficient to pay suppliers, staff and their expenses (plus a salary), and of course any debt.
 Many a business has failed by not ensuring there is sufficient cash in the business.
-Don’t fall into this trap!
+Don’t fall into this trap and ensure your model is cash flow focused and not just built for accounting!

 Good luck and happy financial modelling!